satymuth/techinterview-github/README.md

+# Technical Interview Homework: GitHub Dashboard
+++Disclaimer-- New to android and new to Github
+++ I have used Android Studio to consume the public events API and display it on android phone.
+I have only been able to pull in the API and parse the JSON and do the following tasks
+1. Heading
+2. Refresh button that refreshes the feed of the events.
+3. Display the username, repository and  the type of the public event
+4. Scroll bar functionality.

 ## Purpose
 The purpose of this exercise is to assess the candidate’s ability to build cross platform software clients that satisfy stated requirements.
 The completed assignment should not only satisfy the requirements outlined below, but also give the candidate an opportunity to show-off their skills.